WHAT WE DO

-This method makes it possible to focus on the actual spatial impact of a project (volume, models, programme, etc.), taking the context into account, with the aim of achieving the highest possible level of quality in collaboration with all the stakeholders involved.
+This method makes it possible to focus on the actual spatial impact of a project (volume, models, program, etc.), taking the context into account, with the aim of achieving the highest possible level of quality in collaboration with all the stakeholders involved.

-- The permit application form;
+- the permit application form*

-- An explanatory note describing the project;
+- an explanatory note on the project

-- Any relevant photographs.
+- relevant photos

 The application and all these documents must be sent to email@example.com.